CharaChorder/docs/docs/Chords.rst

 Adding New Chords on Device Manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. On a chromium based browser, such as Chrome, go to the CharaChorder :doc:`device manager<Device Manager>` `Weblink <https://www.iq-eq.io/#/manager>`__
+1. On a chromium based browser, such as Chrome, go to the CharaChorder :doc:`device manager<Device Manager>`: `Weblink <https://manager.charachorder.com/config/chords/>`__
 2. Click “Connect”
-3. When the popup box comes up that reads “www.iq-eq.io wants to connect to a serial port”, choose your CharaChorder device, then click the blue “connect” button.
-You’ll know that you’re properly connected if you can see your device ID and CCOS version, similar to the following text:
+3. When the popup box comes up that reads “manager.charachorder.com wants to connect to a serial port”, choose your CharaChorder device, then click the blue “connect” button.
+You’ll know that you’re properly connected if you can see your device name and CCOS version, similar to the following text:
-    ``Device ID CHARACHORDER ONE M0 --- CCOS VERSION 1.1.1``
+    ``CHARACHORDER ONE M0 --- Version 1.1.3``
-4. Under the “Library” section, click the button labeled “Add Chord Map”.
-You should see a new box come up similar to the image below
+4. Under the “Chords” section, click the button labeled “New chord”.
-5. Click the blue “Edit Chord” button.
-You should notice the text boxes under “Output” and “Input” are now available to be typed in
-6. In the “Output” section, type in your desired :ref:`output<Chord Output>`
-7. In the “Input” section, press the keys that you want to use for your :ref:`chord input<Chord Input>`.
-You do not need to hold all the keys down at the same time.
+5. The button changes to "Hold chord".
+At this time, you should press and hold the keys press the keys that you want to use for your
+    :ref:`chord input<Chord Input>`.
 The order in which the keys are pressed is not :ref:`important<Chord Input>`.
-If you make a mistake, you can use the backspace to erase whatever you have typed so far
+6. Once you are happy, let go and then in the box to the right, type in your desired :ref:`output<Chord Output>`
+7. At this point you can add more chords, if you would like by repeating the previous steps.
-8. Once you are satisfied with the :ref:`chord input<Chord Input>` and the :ref:`chord output<Chord Output>`, click the green “Save” button
+8. Once you are satisfied with the :ref:`chord inputs<Chord Input>` and the :ref:`chord outputs<Chord Output>`, click the “Save” button at the top left.
-9. If you would like to add another chord, you can press the “Add Chord Map” again and repeat steps 5 through 8 for each additional entry.

-Importing Chord Libraries on Device Manager
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to import an existing chord library, you will have to have to CSV (comma separated values) file handy, already downloaded on your computer.
-If you already have that file, follow the steps below.

-1. On a chromium based browser, such as Chrome, go to the CharaChorder :doc:`device manager<Device Manager>` `Weblink <https://www.iq-eq.io/#/manager>`__
-2. Click “Connect”
-3. When the popup box comes up that reads “www.iq-eq.io wants to connect to a serial port”, choose your CharaChorder device, then click the blue “connect” button.
-You’ll know that you’re properly connected if you can see your device ID and CCOS version, similar to the following
-   text: ``Device ID CHARACHORDER ONE M0 --- CCOS VERSION 1.1.1``
-4. Under the “Library” section, click the button labeled “Import Library”.
-Click it
-5. A window will open asking you to choose a file from your computer.
-   Select the previously downloaded CSV file and click “open”
-6. You should see the :doc:`device manager<Device Manager>` populate
-   with the chord entries from the library.
-Wait a few minutes until all of the chord maps are imported
-7. After a review of the chord maps, if you want to add them to your CharaChorder, click “Save All”
-8. Count about two seconds per each chord entry before using your CharaChorder

-WARNING: It’s possible that you will see a message similar to this one:
-“Commit Progress: 33% Please do not touch your device until completion.”
-The percentage might get stuck and never reach 100%.
-This is a known bug.
-As long as you count two seconds per each chord entry before using your CharaChorder, you should have no issues.

 Impulse chording
 ~~~~~~~~~~~~~~~~~~~